inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 At the beginning of the video, a red strip appears and moves from ``wiredSource`` to ``wiredDestination``.
-This strip is the standard OMNeT++ animation for packet transmissions and has nothing to do with :ned:`DataLinkVisualizer`.
-When the packet is received in whole by ``wiredDestination`` (the red strip disappears), a dark cyan arrow is added by :ned:`DataLinkVisualizer` between the two hosts, indicating data link activity.
+This strip is the standard OMNeT++ animation for packet transmissions and has nothing to do with :ned:`DataLinkCanvasVisualizer`.
+When the packet is received in whole by ``wiredDestination`` (the red strip disappears), a dark cyan arrow is added by :ned:`DataLinkCanvasVisualizer` between the two hosts, indicating data link activity.
 The packet's name is also displayed on the arrow.
 The arrow quickly fades out because the :par:`fadeOutTime` parameter of the visualizer is set to a small value.